-- Naps can start as early as 9 am and as late as 10 am for the morning nap, and as early as 1:30 pm and as late as 2:30 pm for the afternoon nap.
-For example, if your child takes an uncharacteristically long morning nap of two hours, they may need to go down closer to 2:30 pm, but if your child only sleeps 40 minutes for their first nap, they may prefer to nap closer to 1:30 for their second nap.
-Also, as children grow older you may find that one or both naps need to start a bit later, so you can move naps to start as late as about 10:00 am and 2:30 pm.
+- Naps can start as early as 9:00 am, and as late as 10:00 am for the morning nap.
+And as early as 1:30 pm, and as late as 2:30 pm for the afternoon nap.
+For example, if your child takes an uncharacteristically long morning nap of two hours, they may need to go down closer to 2:30 pm.
+However, if your child only sleeps 40 minutes for their first nap, they may prefer to nap closer to 1:30 pm for their second nap.
+As children grow older, you may also find that one or both naps need to start a bit later.
+Again, you can move naps to start as late as 10:00 am and 2:30 pm.

 - Do not go back and forth from 3 naps to 2 naps.
 Once you are ready to make the transition, stick to it even if naps are short.

-- Wake time in the morning is typically around 6:30 am or 7:00 am, but even if it’s earlier than this time, feed your baby milk when they wake.
+- Wake time in the morning is still typically around 6:30 am or 7:00 am, but even if baby wakes earlier than this time, feed them milk when you get them up.

-- Generally around the time your child is ready for two naps, they are also taking solids.
-Feel free to follow the solids feeding schedule as well.
+- Around the time your child is ready for two naps, they are generally also taking solids.
+Feel free to follow the solids feeding schedule shown above as well.

 - If your child is not yet taking solids in, or if you just want them to have an additional milk feeding, noon is a good time to do that.
 Make certain that if your child is taking in milk at this time that they remain fully awake during the feeding.
 A milk feeding in addition to solids is also a good idea.

-- If your child is not eating dinner solids, you’ll want to give them another small milk feeding around 5:00 pm, again making sure they stay fully awake.
+- If your child is not yet eating dinner solids, you’ll want to give them another small milk feeding around 5:00 pm.
+Again, make sure they stay fully awake.

 - Do not worry about nap lengths.
 Your baby will sleep however long they need and want to sleep, and with time, their naps will lengthen.

 If your child is not on a 7-7 daily schedule, adjust the times accordingly to whatever times your child wakes and goes to bed each night.
-And if you would like to learn more about getting your baby’s naps on a healthy schedule, check out my affordable packages here.
+And if you would like to learn more about getting your baby’s naps on a healthy schedule, sign up for my newsletter!